 What Is Hydroquinone?

-Basically, hydroquinone is a chemical compound used to lighten dark spots.
+Basically, hydroquinone is a chemical compound used to target dark spots.
 Byrdie tell us that it was discovered in the early 1800s and was used for everything from “skin care to photo developing.”
-Nowadays, hydroquinone is used for skin conditions related to hyperpigmentation including acne scars, age spots, melasma and post-inflammatory marks.
+Nowadays, hydroquinone is used for skin conditions related to hyperpigmentation including acne scars, dark spots, melasma and post-inflammatory marks.
 Classified as a drug in the US, it is only available by prescription in four percent concentrations and over the counter in two percent doses.

 Where Does Hyperpigmentation Come From?

 When dark spots show up, your skin has gone into overdrive in producing melanin, a type of pigment created by cells called melanocytes.
 Triggered by stresses such as UV rays or hormonal imbalances, the skin reacts by creating a protective defense and producing additional melanin.
 Our Lead Skin Care Trainer, Natalie Pergar explains that an enzyme called tyrosinase sets off this process, “signaling the production of melanin in the skin’s melanocytes.”
 With more melanin being produced, the skin develops spots and uneven skin tone.